selinajcheng/Research/progress.md

 - [ ] Read through your codebase and make sure you understand every line.
 - [ ] Look through the Structured 3D dataset using the command `cd /share/lil/aw588/data/zips`
 - [ ] Read about the Structured 3D dataset's corresponding research
+- [ ] Edit the Blender script to crop map renders going forward.

 ## Revisit
 - [ ] Revisit standups